 The Pleasant Surprises

 After opening in 2004, John & Sandra discovered three pleasant surprises.
 One is the answer to the question, “Will anyone come to our B & B?”
 The answer is “Yes, they will come!”
 Since opening in 2004, over 2,000 couples have been guests at Woodland Trails.
-The most gratifying surprise has been that many of the 2,000 couples have come back, some as many as six or eight times!
+The most gratifying surprise has been that many of the 2,000 couples have come back, some as many as a dozen times!
 Finally, the third surprise is that, while there is a “do not invite back” list, there is no one on in it!
 It seems that only nice people come to B & Bs like Woodland Trails; all the riff-raff must go elsewhere.

 Lucky & Lady too